tirkarthi/sure/SPECS.md

 callables, but they are defined with a different prefix:
 `ensuring_`.
 The underscore is also optional in this case, and its code is executed before each specification.
-Many predicates might be defined per python file, they are executed in the same order they were declared.
+Many predicates might be defined per python file and are executed in the order they are declared.

 ### Examples: